 Phil is a native of Wichita Falls, Texas.
 He and his lovely wife Joy reside in Fort Bend County.

 Want to drop Phil a line or give him a news tip?
-E-mail him at email@example.com and follow him on Facebook and Twitter.
+E-mail Phil by clicking on the yellow envelope under his name up top.
+Follow him on Facebook and Twitter.